Post from the Past: 4/19/16

 While researching this topic, I was surprised to discover that it was actually a hot topic in the blog world.
-I found numerous articles on how to curse for emphasis during a presentation and op ed pieces on how to spot those possessed by demons by the number of times they drop a profanity.
+I found numerous articles on how to curse for emphasis during a presentation and opinion pieces on how to spot those possessed by demons by the number of times they drop a profanity.
 Interesting stuff.

 Here’s my basic observation: I went to a librarian conference and a writers conference and the librarians out-cursed the writers.

 Being both a librarian and a writer, I was surprised by this.
 So I asked myself, what’s going on here?

 I have three theories:

 1. Libraries feel marginalized.
 Librarians are tired of having to explain that they don’t read all day and yes, a job like that sure would be nice so could you please tell us where to find one?
 Ok, but honestly, that’s only a small part of why libraries feel the need to curse for attention.
 The other part is that libraries really are F**king Awesome.
 They have way more stuff than the average citizen gives them credit for – DVDs and streaming video, magazines and video games, baking molds and bicycles…I could go on and on.

 2. The field of Library and Information Science is attracting the attention of a more liberal and hipster-y crowd.
 Library work is now geared toward impassioned and lively individuals who can’t stand to sit behind a desk and stamp the backs of books.
 The New Librarians are going out into their community, giving away free books, holding board game competitions, recording oral history, and teaching senior citizens how to use iphones.

 3. Librarians need more training in publicity and marketing.
 Slinging slant doesn’t always work and in my humble opinion, many librarians don’t know how to do it right.